Steps to Convince Someone to Go to Addiction Treatment

 When a person becomes concerned about a loved one’s drinking or drug use, it can be difficult to know what to do.
-Many scenarios regarding the confrontation may occur, inducing fear, reluctance, or indecision about the best ways to help the loved one get treatment through professional rehab.
+Trying to convince someone to go to rehab can result in any number of scenarios, inducing fear, reluctance, or indecision about the best ways to help the loved one get treatment through professional rehab.

-These hesitations can be cleared up with a few pieces of advice that may help family or friends of a person who is struggling with drug abuse or addiction find the best way to convince their loved one to enter a treatment program.
-These include:
+These hesitations can be cleared up with a few pieces of advice that may help family or friends of a person who is struggling with drug use or addiction find the best way to convince their loved one to enter a treatment program.

 There are a number of elements to take into consideration when researching a loved one’s addiction and treatment options.
 These include:

 State or municipal health and human services departments can be a good source of local information.
-Healthfinder.gov can help in locating the relevant department or service for each state or county.
 Working through a reputable, research-based treatment facility can also help point family and friends in the right direction.

 Making a plan for approaching a loved one about an addiction problem can help family or friends to be prepared for anything that may happen during the conversation.
 Gathering a group of people who can help, and even potentially hiring an intervention specialist to help in developing the plan, can ease the burden of the conversation.
 It can also provide a united front in convincing the person that family and friends have the loved one’s best interests at heart.

 The Association of Intervention Specialists can help in finding a professional trained to plan the event.
 The treatment center may also have resources that will support the process.
 In any case, establishing the plan in advance can ensure that family and friends have prepared responses for multiple objections that the individual might raise, making it more likely that the loved one can be convinced of the need for treatment.